SawaniX/2048/README.md

 ***
 ### Functions:

-The game has basics functions like:
+The game has basics functions:
 - control by keyboard
 - control by buttons in the GUI
 - save game